rocketman2013/AnschutzCellSegmentation/README.md

 StarDist Model Page: https://github.com/stardist/stardist

 ## Overview
-<ins>View and analyze medical images with pathology-specific deep learning models</ins>
+**View and analyze medical images with pathology-specific deep learning models**

-This project provides functionality for an image viewer and image analysis window to visualize and analyze the predictions of deep learning models on multi-channel microscopy images.
+This project provides the framework for an image viewer and image analysis window for you to use to visualize and analyze the predictions of your deep learning models on multi-channel microscopy images.
 Feel free to customize this code to support your specific needs, whether that be a different analysis method for your research, or adding a new type of model to app.

 <ins>Workflow:</ins>